Troutnut.com Fly Fishing for Trout Home

 Hatching Behavior

-All important species in this genus are said to change color dramatically as soon as they hit the air, and it's important to imitate the bright greens the trout see in the "fresh" duns rather than the muted shades of olive or ruddy brown that we find when we collect the duns later.
+Some species in this genus tend to change color dramatically as soon as they hit the air, and it's often important to imitate the bright greens the trout see in the "fresh" duns rather than the muted shades of olive or ruddy brown that we find when collected later.

 Nymph Biology